qmlbook/qmlbook/en/ch09/index.rst

 At that time I really loved these effects and the curtain effect was my favorite out of them.
 I just love how the curtain opens and hide the background object.

-I took the code and adapted it towards Qt5, which was straightforward.
+I took the code and adapted it towards Qt 5, which was straightforward.
 Also O did some simplifications to be able to use it better for a showcase.
 So if you are interested in the full example, please visit the labs blog.

 Just a little bot for the background, the curtain is actually an image called *fabric.jpg* and it is the source for a shader effect.
 The effect uses the vertex shader to swing the curtain and uses the fragment shader to provide some shades.
 Here is a simple diagram to make you hopefully better understand the code.